How a trio of ProPublica reporters landed an explosive story on Justice Clarence Thomas - KESQ

 In fact, what they uncovered raised their eyebrows to such a degree that they believed the discovery was an explosive story in its own right: a trip that Clarence Thomas had taken aboard billionaire Harlan Crow’s private jet between Connecticut and Washington, D.C.

-But their editors encouraged the team to keep working the story, Justin Elliot, a member of the reporting team, told me by phone on Thursday.
+But their editors encouraged the team to keep working the story, Justin Elliott, a member of the reporting team, told me by phone on Thursday.
 “So we started grinding,” Elliot explained.

 A version of this article first appeared in the “Reliable Sources” newsletter.
 Sign up for the daily digest chronicling the evolving media landscape here.